UK-Generations-Study/UK-cancer-trends/README.md

 # Position Paper

 ## Overview
 Goal is to combine public sources of information to get an effective view of the trends of cancer incidence/mortality and risk factors in the UK.
-These will then be plotted in graph for fast understanding.
+These will then be plotted in graphs.

 ## Contents
 ### [Cancer Mortality](https://uk-generations-study.github.io/UK-cancer-trends/Code/Cancer%20Mortality%20UK.html)